-You use call blocks all the time to call App Inventor's predefined functions, like Ball.MoveTo and Texting.SendMessage.
+You've been using call blocks already to call App Inventor's predefined functions, such as Ball.MoveTo and Texting.SendMessage.
 When you define a procedure, you have in essence created your own block; you've extended the App Inventor language.
-The new call block lets you invoke your creation.
+Using the new call block, you can invoke your creation.

-For the Note Taker app sample, you'd drag out three call displayList blocks and use them to replace the redundant code in the three event handlers.
-For instance, the ListPicker1.AfterPicking event handler (for deleting a note) should be modified as shown in Figure 21-6.
+For the Note Taker app example, you'd drag out three call displayList blocks and use them to replace the redundant code in the three event handlers.
+For instance, the

+ListPicker1.AfterPicking event handler (for deleting a note) should be modified as illustrated in Figure 21-6.

-Figure 21-6.
+Figure 21-7.
 Using the displayList call to invoke the blocks now in the procedure